doiim/tikua/README.md

 # Cartesi SDK

-We believe the Cartesi project requires multiple knowledge that is required from Junior devs, our idea is to create a package that simplifies implementation on frontend tricky tasks like deal with Parameters conversion, payload processing, send/receive protocols.
+Our idea is to create a package that simplifies implementation on frontend tricky tasks like deal with Parameters conversion, payload processing, send/receive protocols.

 We aim to create a Isomorphic JS package to use with any visual library on Browser or Terminal.
 The SDK will support any provider or network.
 All configurable and allowing defining an app with multiple chains supported.
 The SDK should adapt accordingly to the configurations and raise warnings in cases of non-supported provider chains.